Marco444/Map-Reduce-Cluster/README.md

 chmod +x queryX.sh
 ```

-You have to know all IP addresses and ports of the nodes in the cluster!
+> You have to know at least one IP address and port of one node in the cluster.

 To run any client script, you must provide the following parameters:

 - `inPath`: The path to the input file.
 - `outPath`: The path to the output file.